Cambridge International Relations Summer School

 International Relations is the study of politics beyond the state.
 This seemingly clear-cut definition is understood differently by experts in the field, however, most scholars agree on the fact that the study of politics should not be exclusively confined to what happens inside nation-states.
 Many political phenomena, scholars would argue, have in fact global causes and consequences.

-Summer International Relations Courses at Cambridge University
+Summer International Relations Courses held in Cambridge University colleges

 The Immerse International Relations summer course in Cambridge offers you the chance to go beyond school A-level and IB-level school syllabuses and to gain an insight in what university International Relations is like.
 Check out what our alumni had to say about their experience studying International Relations in our Cambridge summer school by visiting the Alumni Success page.